 Roses are red, violets are blue... but what if roses could also be blue?
-This question is easy to answer, because they CAN!
+This question is easy to answer, because they CAN be!

-We'll show you how to dye your favorite roses and keep them looking fresh and gorgeous.
+We'll show you how to dye your favorite roses and how to keep them looking fresh and beautiful.
 Read on to find out more.

-Natural roses come in red, white, yellow, pink, purple and orange.
-You may be wondering how it's possible that you've seen roses in all shades of the color wheel, from blue to black to green.
-The answer: coloration.
+Natural roses come in the colors red, white, yellow, pink, purple and orange.
+You may be wondering how it is possible that you have seen roses in all shades of the color wheel, from blue to black to green.
+The answer: Dyeing.

 Why dye?

 Some of you may be wondering why you should dye roses at all.
 Natural roses are very beautiful and elegant as they are.
-But if you had the opportunity to safely and easily transform an already pretty rose into a stunning rose in one of your favorite colors, wouldn't you want to give it a try?
+But if you had the opportunity to safely and easily transform an already pretty rose into a stunning rose in one of your favorite colors, wouldn't you want to try it too?

-Below we explain which rose varieties we recommend, which are best suited for dyeing, what you need to dye to achieve the desired look and how you can store the beautifully dyed roses.
+In the following, we will explain which types of roses we recommend, which are best for dyeing, what you need for dyeing to achieve the desired look and how you can preserve the wonderfully dyed roses.

 Recommended rose varieties

-In fact, the white rose is the one we recommend the most for your dyeing adventure.
-Similar to paint, the white color can be easily mixed with any other to get the exact shade you want at the end of the process.
+In fact, the white rose is the one we recommend most for your dyeing adventure.
+Similar to paint, white mixes easily with any other color to achieve the exact shade you want at the end of the process.

-We recommend using our signature Infinity roses to get the best out of them.
+We recommend using our signature Infinity Roses to get the best out of them.
 These are real roses that last a year or more.
-If you look after them properly, they will retain their beautiful appearance.
+If cared for properly, they will retain their beautiful appearance.

-Infinity roses are real, high-quality flowers that are grown in Ecuador.
-In our studio in Berlin, our florists conjure up beautiful flower boxes and other Infinity products for you.
+Infinity Roses are real, high-quality flowers grown in Ecuador.
+In our studio in Berlin, our florists create beautiful flower boxes and other Infinity products for you.

 The different methods

 Our focus is on showing you how to dye your own roses at home.
-But we also want to help you be as informed as possible by introducing you to several popular methods for dyeing roses.
+However, we would also like to help you be as well informed as possible by introducing you to several popular methods for dyeing roses.

-Absorption: Absorption dye is a professional dyeing method used (usually by a florist) to change the color of a freshly cut flower before it is sold in a store.
-The flowers absorb the dye - hence the name - and are then placed in warm water, which reacts with the chemicals in the dye.
-The flower is then left to rest in the dye liquid for up to an hour, which draws the color up the stem.
+Absorption: Absorption dyeing is a professional dyeing method that is used (usually by a florist) to change the color of a freshly cut flower before it is sold in a store.
+The flowers absorb the dye – hence the name – and are then placed in warm water that reacts with the chemicals in the dye.
+The flower is then left to rest in the dyeing liquid for up to an hour, which draws the color up through the stem.

-Dip dyeing: The dip dye process is similar to dyeing Easter eggs.
-You get a professional dye and pour it into a container before dipping the flower with the stem into the dye, making sure it is completely submerged.
-You only need to hold the flower in the paint for a few seconds until it has hardened properly.
-When pulling it out, avoid getting the paint on your clothes or body.
+Dip dyeing: The dip-dyeing process is similar to dyeing Easter eggs.
+You get a professional dye and pour it into a container before dipping the flower into the dye with the stem, making sure it is fully submerged.
+You only need to hold the flower in the dye for a few seconds until it is properly cured.
+When pulling it out, be sure to avoid getting the dye on your clothes or body.

 Color spray: For this method, you buy a special color spray from a can.
-While this is a product that will color your roses thoroughly, it is also more difficult to control than the other methods.
+While this product thoroughly colors your roses, it is also more difficult to control than the other methods.

 DIY paint: A way to make your own flower paint.
 More on this in the following sections.